BelgianBiodiversityPlatform/python-dwca-reader/dwca/test/sample_files/description.rst

 * dwca-star-test-archive.zip: basic star archive: Taxon is at its core, vernacularnames extension
 * dwca-2extensions.zip: idem dwca-star-test-archive, but added the "taxon description" extension
 * gbif-results.zip: obtained by downloading occurrences from the new GBIF data portal (DwC-A unofficial variation)
+* gbif-results-lacks-s-metadata.zip: cloned from gbif-results, but source metadata is lacking for dataset 5d6c10bd-ea31-4363-8b79-58c96d859f5b
 * dwca-utf8-eol-test.zip: For regression test of https://github.com/BelgianBiodiversityPlatform/python-dwca-reader/issues/20